 The multiple choice component includes 40 questions on reading and writing fundamentals.

 The math test may include a variety of question types such as multiple choice, free response, true/false, etc.

 Students can use the electronic calculator that is provided as a pop-up window that is part of the mathematics test.
 The calculator is a basic four function model with a square root button.
 It appears on all questions except for the section on basic arithmetic.
 (Most students will not see this part of the test.)

 We strongly recommend that students, who wish to test into Calculus, practice with a four function calculator instead of a graphing calculator.

 Personal calculators of any kind cannot be used.

 When students prepare to take the placement tests, the importance of reviewing material that has previously been studied cannot be over emphasized.
 The placement test is not an admissions test or an aptitude test.
 The test measures how well students demonstrate skills and proficiencies which will indicate the courses they are prepared to take.
 Not reviewing before taking the placement test could place students into courses that are below their actual skill level.
 This can delay a student's progress by one or more semesters, causing disruption in course sequencing and costing extra time and money.

 Students are highly encouraged to start the review process early to provide enough time to practice and to build confidence in taking the placement test.
 This will ensure the most accurate course placement for each student.

-Students looking for further assistance in preparing to take the VPT can sign up for individual tutoring support in the Learning Technology Center.
+Students looking for further assistance in preparing to take the VPT can sign up for individual tutoring support in Academic Assistance.